What Does it Mean to Study Gerontology?

 Medical and health services managers typically have master's degrees in healthcare administration, but a bachelor's degree may be sufficient for positions in smaller healthcare facilities.
 A degree in gerontology is helpful for the medical or health services manager seeking employment as administrator of a nursing home, retirement community, home health care organization, or other facility for the aging population.
 Advanced degrees in healthcare management or public health administration increase opportunities in this field.
 The best candidates in this field will possess both work experience and applicable education.

-- Social Scientists.
 Social science is the study of human behavior, past and present, and relationships between individuals and groups.
 Social scientists conduct research through interviews, surveys, historical analysis, and experimenting on subjects in laboratories.
-This research provides the scientist with information about how people handle changing environments, relate to others in a group, and make decisions.
+This research may be dedicated to learning more about how people handle changing environments, relate to others in a group, and/or make decisions.

-A social scientist with a degree in gerontology would likely work as a sociologist, studying the behavior of older adults.
+A social scientist who has earned a degree in gerontology would likely work as a sociologist, studying the behavior of older adults.
 Sociologists are interested in how age affects older adults' ways of life and the ways that they relate to society and one another.
 The information obtained by this research may be used to help create public policy or create solutions to social problems.

 Because social scientists often are expected to write and publish research findings, written communication skills are important.
 Social scientists also possess excellent oral communications skills needed when gathering information from subjects for research.
 Social scientists are inquisitive and methodical.